 You know what I’m talking about — connected refrigerators, smart thermostats, and, of course, autonomous cars.
 IoT is undoubtedly all the rage.
 Until now.

 IoT is officially dead.

-I remember well the years of the “wearable”.
-In 2014 every other booth seemed to showcasing a connected arm band of some sort – a watch or a fitness tracker.
+I remember well the years of the “wearable.”
+In 2014 every other booth seemed to showcase a connected armband of some sort – a watch or a fitness tracker.
 In 2015, the knockoffs had fallen away (CES 2015: Health and Wellness to Leap – David DeWolf), but, the mainstays had matured and taken huge leaps forward towards the vision that was promised.
 It was no longer about the watch or fitness trackers.
 It was about the actionable information they could provide.

 But, this year was different.
 If past years were about televisions, thermostats and wearables, this year was about smart, connected, breast pumps.